Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-plumsail-forms.rst

     :alt: Configure template

 You can test a template as well, to see how it will look at the end.
 After clicking on the *Test template* button, you’ll need to ‘feed’ a template with your data in JSON format.

-In our case, it might be:
+To understand what JSON to feed, you need to look at tokens in your template.
+In our template we have :code:`{{name}}`, :code:`{{title}}`, etc, that's how the sample JSON for testing might look in our case:

 .. code:: json